forms-angular/fng-jq-upload/readme.md

 # fng-jq-upload

 jQuery file upload plugin for forms-angular, storing data in Mongo.
-A wrapper for BlueImp jquery-file-upload).
+A wrapper for BlueImp jquery-file-upload, heavily influenced Dominic Bottger's fork of that project.

 ## Usage